habibimedwassim/habibimedwassim/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I have experience in :
+I'm a game-dev student and I have some experience in :
 - 🎮 Making video-games (2D, 3D & VR) using Unity Game Engine.
 - 🎨 3D modeling/design using Blender, 3DsMax & Maya.
 - 🎨 2D pixel art using Aseprite.